 Good communication is essential in any business.
-From Slack to Basecamp to Trello, there are hundreds of apps to help your business break down communication barriers and operate more efficiently.
-In an age where there’s an app for everything, how necessary is a traditional phone system?
+From Slack to Basecamp to Trello, hundreds of apps help your business break down communication barriers and operate more efficiently.
+In an age when there’s an app for everything, how necessary is a traditional phone system?

 Communicating with customers and clients requires businesses to have some type of phone system.
 Depending on your business’s needs, there are many different options for purchasing and installing a phone system.

-Overall, only relying on mobile phone plans for your business may not be the best approach – a professional, well-run business needs certain features like an automated receptionist or voicemail to present a good company image and connect customers with whom they are trying to reach.
+Overall, only relying on mobile phone plans for your business may not be the best approach.
+A professional, well-run business needs features like a virtual receptionist or voicemail to present a good company image and connect with customers they are trying to reach.

-Luckily, there are several different types of phone systems that prove effective for all businesses, from those with many workers in the field to those operating largely from one location.
+Luckily, several types of phone systems prove effective for all businesses, from those with many workers in the field to those operating largely from one location.

-Editor’s Note: Looking for a phone system for your business?
-If you’re looking for information to help you choose the one that’s right for you, use the questionnaire below to have our sister site, BuyerZone, provide you with information from a variety of vendors for free:
+Editor’s note: Looking for a phone system for your business?
+If you’re looking for information to help you choose the one that’s right for you, use the questionnaire below to receive information from a variety of vendors for free: